 |

 Built 1935-1938.
-The prototype HRG was designed and built in 1935.
+The prototype was designed and built in 1935.
 It was powered by a 1500cc Meadows 4ED pushrod engine and used a 4-speed Moss gearbox.
-This model is easily identified by its external fuel tank.
-The first 16 cars had a narrower chassis and carry a chassis number with an “A” prefix.
-Later cars were 2 inches wider and have a chassis number with a “W” prefix.
+The first 16 cars had a narrower chassis.
+All later chassis were 2 inches wider.
 All production bodies were built by Alban Croft of South Croydon.
 Factory brochure HERE.

-This model was used extensively in motor sport pre-War with great success.
+This model was used extensively in motor sport pre-war with great success.
 Its most notable victory was a class win at Le Mans in 1939.
 However, they were not simply excellent race cars but also successful in rallies (a class victory in the 1939 RAC Rally) and in trials.
-They continued to be raced post-War achieving, for instance, class wins at the Prescott Hillclimb in 1946, '47 and '48.

 Number built: 25